SensoringJournalism/HackCurriculumMiniClasses/2_temperature/arduino_temp.md

 To do this, we'll need to try a few new things.
 We'll first need to regulate the signal using a resistor -- and explore the concept of "noisy" signals.
 We'll need to take input -- instead of providing output -- to our board.
 And we'll need to use the monitor built into the Arduino software to see what the temperature is.

 We need a breadboard, so grab yours.
 Place it to the right of the Arduino.
-To do this, we'll also need a red and black jumper wire, a jumper wire with another color and an RHT03 temperature and humidity sensor.
+To do this, we'll also need a 1KOhm resistor, red jumper wire, two black jumper wires, a long red jumper wire, a long black jumper wire, a jumper wire of another color and an RHT03 temperature and humidity sensor.

 **STEP 1**

+Face the waffle-ly side of RHT03 toward you.
 Place RHT03 into the breadboard in column j or the furthest right column, with the four pins arrayed with the left most pin on the sensor in row 1, second pin in row 2 and so on.

 ![arduino-temp-1](../images/arduino-temp-1.jpg)